PoisonNinja/quark/doc/arch/x86_64/syscall.md

 # x86_64 System Call ABI
 This document describes the system call ABI for x86_64.
 Since Quark is in development, the ABI is subject to change without notice, but this document will be updated accordingly.
 Furthermore, ABI changes are a last resort and are rarely changed.

-## Description
+## Overview
 x86_64 largely follows the x86_64 Linux system call ABI which in turn follows the x86_64 System V system call ABI.

 On x86_64, Quark uses the [syscall](https://www.felixcloutier.com/x86/SYSCALL.html) instruction which is much more performant vs. the traditional `int $0x80` method.

-Here is a brief overview of the register usages:
+Here is a brief overview of the register allocation:
 * RAX: System call #
 * RDI: Argument #1
 * RSI: Argument #2